ethereum/consensus-specs/specs/_features/whisk/fork.md

     whisk_candidate_selection(post, epoch - WHISK_PROPOSER_SELECTION_GAP - 1)
     whisk_proposer_selection(post, epoch)

     # Do a final round of candidate selection.
-We need it so that we have something to shuffle over the upcoming shuffling phase
+    # We need it so that we have something to shuffle over the upcoming shuffling phase.
     whisk_candidate_selection(post, epoch)
 ```